tea-win/trashTrack/README.md

 # What it does
 Some people just geniuely don't know how to recycle properly so we thought we might want to help them by scanning what type of waste is compostable for them.
-If user recycle correctly, we praise them.
-However, if they do it wrong, we ROAST them!
+If user recycles correctly, we praise them.
+However, if they do it wrong, then PREPARE FOR THE ROAST!

 # How we built it
 Set up Python integrations of Azure Computer Image and Azure SQL Database for backend.